-Option Description Intel SST-CP Enables Intel SST-CP.
+Option Description Dynamic SST-Performance Profile Enables you to reconfigure the processor using Dynamic or Static Speed Select Technology.
+This option is set to Disabled by default.
+SST-Performance Profile Enables you to reconfigure the processor using Speed Select Technology.
+Intel SST-BF Enables Intel SST-BF.
 This option is displayed if Performance Per Watt (operating system) or Custom (when OSPM is enabled) system profiles are selected.
+This option is set to Disabled by default.
+Intel SST-CP Enables Intel SST-CP.
+This option is displayed if Performance Per Watt (operating system) or Custom (when OSPM is enabled) system profiles are selected.
 This option is displayed and selectable for each system profile mode.
-Thsi option is set to Disabled by default. x2APIC Mode Enables or disables x2APIC mode.
-This option is set to Enabled by default. (i) NOTE: For two processors 64 cores configuration, x2APIC mode is not switchable if 256 threads are enabled (BIOS settings: All CCD, cores and logical processors enabled).
+This option is set to Disabled by default. x2APIC Mode Enables or disables x2APIC mode.
+This option is set to Enabled by default. (i) NOTE: For two processors 64 cores configuration, x2APIC mode is not switchable if 256 threads are enabled (BIOS settings: All CCD, cores, and logical processors enabled).
 AVX ICCP Pre-Grant License Enables or disables AVX ICCP Pre-Grant License.
 This option is set to Disabled by default.
 AVX ICC Pre-Grant Level Enables you to select between the different AVX ICC transition levels offered by Intel.
 This option is set to 128 heavy by default.
 Dell Controlled Turbo Dell Controlled Turbo Settings Controls the turbo engagement.
 Enable this option only when System Profile is set to Performance or Custom , and CPU Power Management is set to Performance .
 This item can be selected for each system profile mode.
-This option is set to Disabled by default. () NOTE: Depending on the number of installed processors, there might be up to two processor listings.
+This option is set to Disabled by default. (i) NOTE: Depending on the number of installed processors, there might be up to two processor listings.
 Dell AVX Scaling Technology Enables you to configure the Dell AVX scaling technology.
 This option is set to 0 by default.
 Enter the value from 0 to 12 bins.
-The value entered decreases the Dell AVX Scaling Technology frequency when the Dell controlled Turbo feature is enabled.
+The value that is entered decreases the Dell AVX Scaling Technology frequency when the Dell-controlled Turbo feature is enabled.
 Optimizer Mode Enables or disables the CPU performance.
-When this option is set to Auto , sets the CPU Power Management to Max Performance.
+When this option is set to Auto , set the CPU Power Management to Max Performance.
 When set to Enabled , enables the CPU Power Management settings.
 When set to Disabled , the CPU Power Management option is disabled.
 This option is set to Auto by default.
-Number of Cores per Processor Controls the number of enabled CCDs in each processor.
-This option is set to All by default.
-Processor Core Speed Specifies the maximum core frequency of the processor.
-Processor Bus Speed Specifies the bus speed of the processor. (i) NOTE: The processor bus speed option displays only when both processors are installed.
-Local Machine Check Exception Enables or disables the local machine check exception.
-This is an extension of the MCA Recovery mechanism providing the capability to deliver Uncorrected Recoverable (UCR) Software Recoverable Action Required (SRAR) errors to one or more specific logical processor threads receiving previously poisoned or corrupted data.
-When enabled, the UCR SRAR Machine Check Exception is delivered only to the affected thread rather than broadcast to all threads in the system.
-The feature supports operating system recovery for cases of multiple recoverable faults detected in close proximity, which would otherwise result in a fatal machine check event.
-The
+CPU Physical Address Limit Enables or disables the CPU Physical Address Limit option.
+When set to Enabled , it disables Multiple Keys Memory Encryption (MKTME) and sets the physical memory address to 46 bits to support older Hyper-v.
+When set to Disabled , the physical memory address is set to 52 bits to enable 5- level paging, the system will crash at the driver verifier DMA violation blue screen when booting with non-5-level paging- supporting operating systems (Windows 2019 and, 2016 etc.) This option is set to Enabled by default.